 - 2 tbsp white miso paste

-- Cut the carrot, radish, and okra into small thin slices.
+- Cut the carrot, radish small thin slices.

 - Add the water and dashi powder in a sauce pan and let it simmer over medium heat.